 The Ridgid and the Ryobi followed, both meriting a 7 out of 10 for their rather rousing performance at installing screws.
 The Ryobi drives normal-sized wood screws about the same as the PORTER-CABLE but it is just a little bit slower.
 The Ryobi also has sufficient power to set the countersunk head in a controlled way without overdriving — you need to go full power with some of the weaker drills, making it hard to control how deep the head ends up.

-The Milwaukee M12 FUEL followed, earning a 6 out of 10 — the first of the 12-volt drills.
-This tool held its own against the higher voltage drills when it came to driving normal screws, matching their speed and easily setting the countersinks in a controlled manner.
+The Milwaukee M12 FUEL and the Craftsman CMCD700C1 followed, both earning a 6 out of 10.
+The M12 FUEL did the best of the 12-volt cordless drills in this metric, holding its own against the higher voltage drills when it came to driving normal screws and matching their speed and easily setting the countersinks in a controlled manner.
 It also could drive many more screws in succession without heating up than any of the other 12 volt models.
 Unfortunately, its lack of power was a bit evident in the lag screw test.
 It drove it to its full depth, but just barely — stalling out even more than the Ridgid or the Ryobi.

 Both Bosch drills followed, with the PS31-2A and the GSR18V-190B22 earning a 5 out of 10.
 Even though these drills have different voltages, we were a bit surprised that they performed essentially identically.
 Both stalled out with about an inch to go with the lag and both do a good — not great — job at setting normal screws.
 These drills both tend to stall out if the resistance increases, but both can drive the screw to the full depth.